xkennawb/golf-handicap-calculator/SESSION_2025-12-29_mobile_optimization.md

 If issues arise:
 1. Check CloudWatch logs for AI API errors
 2. Verify handicap_changes_text is being populated correctly
-3. Ensure prev_index calculations are working (lines 902-913)
+3. Ensure prev_index calculations are working
 4. Test with rounds that trigger > 0.05 handicap changes
 5. Verify all underlines are 25 chars (search for "─" character)
+6. Check weather API if conditions not displaying
+7. Verify season emoji logic for correct month mapping